 WFD is currently implementing the second phase of our integrated programme (2015-2021) in Ghana to improve the transparency and accountability in the Parliament of Ghana through improved access to research.
 Working with the parliament and Ghanaian political parties, the programme encourages better use of evidence to inform policy.

 Parliament of Ghana’s capacity to review legislation during debates and in the review stage is limited by a lack of coordinated information.

-WFD’s programme supports coordination between five parliamentary departments through training of parliamentary staff and review of existing systems.
+WFD’s programme supports coordination between six parliamentary departments through training of parliamentary staff and review of existing systems.

 Improving the research and policy analysis MPs receive from parliamentary staff